2015 World Anti-Doping Code for Athletes

 - Complicity: If you help to cover up, are involved in, or support someone else to avoid being detected for an ADRV, you may be banned

 - Prohibited Association: If you ‘associate’ with a person such as a coach, doctor or physio who is either banned for doping, or has been sanctioned in some other way for similar behaviour, you will be required to stop that association.
 If you refuse, then you may be banned

 More information on the World Anti-Doping Code

-Or if you require any specific information please contact the UKAD Education Team via email@example.com.
+If you require any specific information please contact the UKAD Education Team via email@example.com.